KITrokopter/gui-concepts/README.md

 ##Searching for Quadrokopters:

 Clicking the "Search for Quadrokopters" button makes the application search for additional quadrokopters.
-The connection to existing quadrokopters is not influenced.
+The connection to existing quadrokopters is not influenced. *Need a way to clearly separate between different quadrocopters*.

 ##Disconnecting from all Quadrokopters: